palantir/atlasdb/docs/source/schemas/dynamic_columns.rst

 for the schema defined above:

 1. "Find John's smallest and cheapest todo" can be answered very efficiently.
-   Elements are stored in sorted order, so the very first key-value pair as stored in the database is actually the correct answer to this query.
+   Elements are stored in sorted order, so the very first key-value pair retrieved from the database is actually the correct answer to this query.
 2. "Find all of Tom's todos with size up to M, limited to N results" is easy, as this can be processed with a natural stopping point, as in query 1, and we are iterating in the right order for this query.